Full 2014 Porsche Cayman Review

 Of course, these complaints are balanced against the reality that the 2014 Porsche Cayman is considerably cheaper than the 911.
 And with the midengine Porsche's seriously compact dimensions, you could even argue that it's a more legitimate heir to the pint-size classic 911s than the current 911 itself.
 Plus, the Cayman's engines are simply exquisite on their own merits; it's only in comparison with the rest of Porsche's stable that their performance can be questioned.

 If you're shopping for a new sports car, the 2014 Porsche Cayman merits strong consideration.
 Notably, it's the only midengine coupe in this price range.
-Potential rivals include the new BMW 135is, Chevrolet Corvette Stingray, Nissan 370Z and arguably the 911 itself.
+Potential rivals include the new 2014 BMW M235i, the new 2014 Chevrolet Corvette Stingray, the Nissan 370Z and arguably the 911 itself.
 All are interesting cars, but if you want to own the purest vision of a Porsche sports car, there's no substitute for the 2014 Porsche Cayman.

 Body Styles, Trim Levels, and Options

-The 2014 Porsche Cayman is a two-seat coupe available in base and S trim levels.
+The 2014 Porsche Cayman is a two-seat coupe available in three trim levels: base, S and GTS.

 Standard equipment on the base Cayman includes 18-inch wheels, summer high-performance tires, an automatically extending rear spoiler, cruise control, air-conditioning, auto stop-start to conserve fuel, an electric parking brake, variable-ratio electric power steering, partial power sport seats (power recline, manual fore/aft and height adjustment), Bluetooth, a 4.6-inch driver information display, a center-mounted 7-inch infotainment touchscreen, and a shockingly Spartan four-speaker sound system with "2 x 25 watt" output per Porsche's specifications.
 At least you get an auxiliary input jack in the glovebox.